cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 Finally, users will be presented with the list of configuration variables that will be used for capture, including the values which have been selected up to this point in this section.
 Upon choosing **OK** these values will be written back out to the sensor configuration file located at `/opt/sensor/sensor_ctl/control_vars.conf`.
 Editing this file manually is not recommended.
 After confirming these values, users will be presented with a confirmation that these settings have been written to the configuration file then returned to the welcome screen.

+See the Malcolm documentation for [**Automatic file extraction and scanning - User interface**](file-scanning.md#ZeekFileExtractionUI) for more information on how to access preserved files.

 ## <a name="HedgehogConfigForwarding"></a> Configure Forwarding

 Select **Configure Forwarding** to set up forwarding logs and statistics from the sensor to an aggregator server, such as [Malcolm]({{ site.github.repository_url }}).